Jwatts82/20VanillaJS/README.md

 # 20 Web Projects With Vanilla JavaScript

-This is a repository for all 20 projects.
+This is a repository 20 projects vanilla JavaScript.